Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

                 project-specific purposes.
 Then, instructors lead small groups in applying ODD modeling to the laboratory edition.
 In session two we introduce GitHub Projects, a Kanban-style collaboration tool, and guide participants through debugging and resolving merge conflicts in Git.
-In session three we introduce the use of eXist-db as a Content Management System so as to prepare participants for active publication development in week two.
-Guest lecturer Jeffrey Witt, General Editor of the Scholastic Commentaries and Texts Archive, closes the day with a special topic session on the International Image Interoperability Framework (IIIF), a community-focused Linked Open Data (LOD) standard for image sharing.
+After exploring facets and fields on Thursday, we present the Advanced search feature in its final form and discuss the development journey for advanced features like this.
+A special topic session by Jeffrey Witt on the International Image Interoperability Framework (IIIF), a community-focused Linked Open Data (LOD) standard for image sharing, closes the day.

 ## Outcome goals
 * Enable better collaborative encoding for projects.